Get the worry-free services and expert support you need to start your business in Washington today.

 Specialized coaching and funding resources for women, veterans, or entrepreneurs seeking to start companies in rural areas are available, too.

 Your new business plan can also help you think through potential problems and solutions.
 One issue, of course, is how you’ll get startup capital, such as bootstrapping, loans, or private investments.
 If you have no idea how to start writing a business plan, then our guide can help you.

-With no corporate income tax, it can be tempting to immediately set up shop as an S corporation or a C corporation in Washington.
+With Washington having no corporate income tax, it can be tempting to immediately set up shop as an S corporation or a C corporation.
 Incorporating can be a good choice, but first consider talking with trusted advisors about the pros, cons, and setup costs of a Washington corporation.

-Three other common business structures are the sole proprietorship, the general partnership (GP), and the limited liability company (LLC).
+Three other common business entity types are the sole proprietorship, the general partnership (GP), and the limited liability company (LLC).

-The most commonly used entities, sole proprietorships, and GPs in Washington don’t have to be registered with the state and are quick to set up.
+The most commonly used entities, sole proprietorships and GPs, in Washington don’t have to be registered with the state and are quick to set up.
 However, there’s no separation between personal and business assets.
-That means if your sole proprietorship faces debts, financial troubles, or lawsuits, your personal assets could be on the line.
-All of this also applies to general partnerships.
+This means that if your Washington business runs into some legal trouble, like a lawsuit, your personal assets, as an owner, could be used to pay off debts.

 From startup costs to ongoing fixed and variable expenses, your organization will need to cover its costs.
-As part of your planning, the better you can estimate those costs, the better positioned you can be to get the right financing, set up your budget, and stay on track with managing cash flow.
+As part of your planning, the better you can estimate those costs, the better positioned you’ll be in to get the right financing, set up your budget, and stay on track with managing finances.

 Every startup’s costs are different, but some of the most common ones include:

 Business insurance is another important consideration.
-From commercial general liability to insurance specific to cannabis dispensaries, remember that different companies need different kinds of coverage.
+From commercial general liability to insurance specifics to cannabis dispensaries, remember that different companies need different kinds of coverage.
 Do some research about different business insurance types and carriers before deciding on a policy.

 Your startup can’t adopt a name already in use, and there can be legal repercussions if you do.
 As you consider business names, start with the Washington Secretary of State Business Entity Search.

-Once you’ve identified an available name that represents your brand, check for available domain names that you can use for your email and website.
+Once you’ve identified an available name that represents your brand, check if it’s available as a domain name that you can use for a website.
 This is also a good time to reserve accounts or handles on social networks that may be part of your marketing outreach and engagement.
 If you have a domain name idea, you can register it with us.

 Washington does levy other business taxes, so include quarterly and annual tax planning as part of your cost forecasts.

-Marketing encompasses all the ways you can spread the word about your company to your target market.
+Marketing encompasses all the ways you can spread the word about your company to your target audience.
 Marketing may include:

 Washington is a good state for entrepreneurs, but what kind of company should you start?
 Here are a few ideas to consider:

 The Evergreen State is open for business.
 With the right idea, an understanding of the problem your company can solve for your target customer, some financing, and a good business plan, you can be on your way to becoming the owner of a successful business in Washington.
 We offer many services that can help you start your business, so make your idea a reality today!

 Check out this guide from Washington about costs, taxes, and other financial considerations for companies based in the state.
 For example, businesses can review the database for information on the impact of government costs on wages and health care insurance, or how costs change depending on company size or industry.